 John Flood, Professor of Law & Sociology.
 Skip To Content

 I studied law and sociolegal studies at the LSE, Warwick, and Yale Law School.
 I took my PhD in sociology at Northwestern University in Chicago under the supervision of Howard Becker, Jack Heinz and Art Stinchcombe.
-I worked at the American Bar Foundation as a research associate and Indiana University-Bloomington before joining the University of Westminster.
+I worked at the American Bar Foundation as a research associate and Indiana University-Bloomington, the University of Westminster before joining the UCD Sutherland School of Law.
 I have been an Exxon Fellow in Ethics in the Poynter Center at Indiana University, an Academic Visitor in the Sociology Department at LSE, a Jean Monnet Fellow at the European University Institute in Florence, a Visiting Fellow at the Institute of Advanced Legal Studies, and TranState Adjunct Professor at the University of Bremen.
-I was a Visiting Professor in the School of Law at the University of Miami.
-I am currently a Visiting Professor of Law at UCL where I coordinate the Law Without Walls programme.
-Since 2010 I have been a member of the Legal Services Board's Research Strategy Group.
-In 2012 I was awarded a Leverhulme Research Fellowship to study the new legal services market.
+I was a Visiting Professor in the School of Law at the University of Miami and I am now an Honorary Professor of Law at UCL where I used to coordinate the Law Without Walls programme.
+I am also Visiting Professor of Law and Sociology at the University of Westminster.
+For the last two years I have been a Leverhulme Research Fellow examining the global consequences of the re-regulation and liberalisation of the legal services market brought on by the UK Legal Services Act 2007.
+I have presented my findings and contributed to debates and initiatives in Australia, China, Canada, and the US among other countries.
+I am a founder member of the Legal Services Board Research Strategy Group and a consultant to the International Practice Committee of the New York City Bar Association.

 My research agenda has now taken on the regulation of lawyers under the Legal Services Act 2007 and the global impact of the legislative changes.